 \section{Conclusions}

 In this paper we have proposed sparse quadratic discriminant analysis, a classifier ranging between QDA and naive Bayes through a path of sparse graphical models.
-By allowing ineraction terms into the model, this classifier relaxes the strict and often unreasonable assumption of naive Bayes.
-Moreover, the resulting estimates of interactions are sparse and easier to interpet compared to other exisiting classifiers that regularize QDA.
+By allowing interaction terms into the model, this classifier relaxes the strict and often unreasonable assumption of naive Bayes.
+Moreover, the resulting estimates of interactions are sparse and easier to interpret compared to other existing classifiers that regularize QDA.

-Motivated by the connection between the estimated precision matrices and single linkage clustering with the sample covariance matrices, we present the community Bayes model, a simple procedure applicable to non-gaussian data and any likelihood-based classifiers.
+Motivated by the connection between the estimated precision matrices and single linkage clustering with the sample covariance matrices, we present the community Bayes model, a simple procedure applicable to non-Gaussian data and any likelihood-based classifiers.
 By exploiting the block-diagonal structure of the estimated correlation matrices, we reduce the problem into several sub-problems that can be solved independently.
 Simulated and real data examples show that the community Bayes model can improve accuracy and reduce variance in predictions.